Mhe115/groupFiveProject/README.md

 Updated to Mark's Final Library #3

-Gradle is there now so we can use JFree Chart I hope

-Basic GUI in Place
+Maven integration so graphs, we need to get more data on the final GUIs

-V 0.29
+V 0.4